joseguera/capstone-one-client/README.md

 ### 1. Working Prototype
 You can access a working prototype of the React app here: https://nomnoms-app.vercel.app/ and Node app here: https://nomnoms-app.herokuapp.com/
-* Use the following credentials to log into Vercel:
-  * username: samples-account
-  * password: Password123!